 Don’t go too short.
 Readers need to know everything in the headline!

 What is considered too short or long for a blog title?
 Well, we’ve already discussed the maximum number of characters and the ideal range of words.
 But, be cautious not to go too short!
-There is so much information out there, a headline must be targeted and specific to generate the interest of the reader.
+There is so much information out there, that a headline must be targeted and specific to generate the interest of the reader.

 Titles should truly tell your reader everything!
 They should know what the post is about, how it’ll make them feel, and what problem the post will solve.
 Yes, all of that needs to be included in your title.
 So, don’t just keep it short and sweet.
 Give your readers the clarity they’re looking for!